egor-denisov/crypto-checker/README.md

 ```
 Аfter executing these commands, you can go to http://localhost:3000/

-## About the game
+## About the app

-This part is not ready yet.
+The application was created to track the exchange rate of cryptocurrencies.

 ## Features

-This part is not ready yet.
+- It is possible to mark the selected coin
+- It is possible to create a portfolio (wallet)
+- You can track the charts of cryptocurrencies

 ## Dependencies
 - React.js
 - Typescript
 - PostgreSQL
 - Node.js
-- SCSS
+- SASS

 ## Credits

-This part is not ready yet.
+- Charts are implemented using [chart.js](https://www.chartjs.org/)
+- Icons were taken from [iconer.app](https://iconer.app/iconic/)